freva-org/metadata-crawler/docs/source/chapter1-usage/index.rst

 The general workflow of collecting metadata is seperated into *two* steps:

 1. Harvesting metadata and storing the crawled data to a **temporary intake** catalogue.
-Generally this step was introduced to de-couple the crawling from the indexing procedure - but if feasible it can also be used to only create **intake** catalogues.
+This step should de-couples the crawling from the indexing procedure - but if feasible it can also be used to only create **intake** catalogues.
 2. Indexing the metadata to the index backend.